Poster promoting the health and environmental benefits of reducing or removing meat from one's diet.

 - Replace sugar sweetened beverages with healthier options, like spa water.
 Use a reusable cup or bottle to eliminate the waste, too!

 - Reduce your salt intake.
-Food that are highly processed tend to be worse for the environment and for your body.
+Foods that are highly processed tend to be worse for the environment and for your body.
 Opt for whole foods instead.

 - Go trayless: Food audits in the residential colleges found that trayless diners wasted on average 40% less than their tray-carrying counterparts.
 Food waste translates into wasted energy, time, and water used for preparation.

 - Remember: Take what you care to eat, eat what you take.

 - Compost leftovers: Compost your leftovers in the dining hall.
 Composting diverts food waste from incinerators, and allows nutrients to be recycled through compost soil.
 Compost bins are located in college dining halls and Yale Hospitality eateries.

 - Bring a reusable mug: Bring your own mug or water container to the dining hall instead of using paper cups to carry out beverages.
 A ceramic mug has the same environmental impact as 40 paper cups, so even if you use paper cups just twice a month, it makes sense to make the switch.

 - Invest in reusable dishware: Bring your own reusable dishware when attending events that serve food or for leftovers after a big meal out.

 - Plan a sustainable event: If planning an event, refer to our Healthy Meeting Guidelines to make good food choices easy for attendees.

 Meeting our goals